SuperNOVAS v1.5

 enum novas_accuracy accuracy,

-Computes the apparent direction of a celestial object at a specified time and in a specified coordinate system and a specific near-Earth origin.
+Computes the apparent direction of a celestial object at a specified time and in a specified coordinate system and for a given observer location.

-While coord_sys defines the celestial pole (i.e. equator) orientation of the coordinate system, location->where sets the origin of the reference place relative to which positions and velocities are reported.
+While coord_sys defines the coordinate referfence system, it is location->where sets the origin of the reference place relative to which positions and velocities are reported.

 For all but ICRS coordinate outputs, the calculated positions and velocities include aberration corrections for the moving frame of the observer as well as gravitational deflection due to the Sun and Earth and other major gravitating bodies in the Solar system, provided planet positions are available via a novas_planet_provider function.